Back to Blog

 Frequently Asked Questions

 What time does Johnny Marr typically take the stage?
-Doors for Castlefield Bowl events typically open around 6:00 PM.
-If there's a supporting act, they usually begin their set around 7:00 PM or 7:30 PM, lasting about 30-45 minutes.
-Johnny Marr himself is expected to take the stage between 8:30 PM and 9:00 PM, with the concert typically concluding around 10:30 PM to 11:00 PM.
+Doors for Castlefield Bowl gigs usually open around 6:00 PM to 6:30 PM.
+Supporting acts typically perform for about 30-45 minutes, with a break of 20-30 minutes before the headline act.
+Johnny Marr would likely take the stage between 8:30 PM and 9:00 PM, with the show concluding around 10:30 PM to 11:00 PM.

 What's the refund policy?
-Refunds are generally only offered in cases of event cancellation.
-If an event is rescheduled, tickets are usually valid for the new date.
-It's essential to review the specific terms and conditions of your ticket purchase, as policies can vary depending on the vendor.
+Refunds are typically only offered if an event is cancelled by the promoter or venue.
+If the event is rescheduled, tickets are usually valid for the new date.
+It's crucial to review the terms and conditions of your specific ticket purchase.

 Top Tips for Johnny Marr at Castlefield Bowl